Jordan-Boulton1/jb-fit/README.md

 ### What can you expect?

-JB Fit aims to create a centralized and seamless fitness experience that combines expert coaching, tailored exercise plans and a vibrant community.
+JB Fit aims to create a centralized and seamless fitness experience that combines expert coaching, tailored exercise & nutrition plans, and a vibrant community.
 My goal is to make high-quality fitness coaching accessible and affordable to everyone.

 ### Who do I target?